RSSB Privacy Notice

-At any point you can contact us to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
-Once we have received your request we will respond within one calendar month
+At any point you can contact us (see section 12) to request the information we hold on you as well as why we have that information, who has access to the information and where we obtained the information from.
+Once we have received your request, we will try to respond within one calendar month.

 There are no fees or charges for the first request but additional requests for the same data may be subject to an administrative fee.

-- The right to access information we hold on you
+The right to correct and update the information we hold on you: